 The ability to maintain appropriate boundaries with staff and clients in all circumstances is necessary.

 Dynamic interpersonal skills and the ability to build rapport quickly with persons from a variety of socioeconomic and cultural groups is necessary.

-The desire and ability to integrate the agency’s core values of Respect, Teamwork, Commitment, and Mission Driven focus into work is necessary.
+Passionate subscription to the agency’s core values of Respect, Teamwork, Commitment, and Mission Driven focus is necessary.